mihail911/CS221Project/Notes.md

 One problem: it thinks CS108 and Math108 are closely related.
 I'm going to remove the code11s feature and see if that helps.

+I added bigram features but it turns out they don't really help.

 ### Profiling

 It takes way too long to run.
 I spent about two hours trying to get the Python profiler to give me something useful, but I couldn't get it to work so I'm rewriting the program in Haskell.